pepopowitz/do-scary-things/slides/src/04-preparation.md

 Notes:

-- Feel comfortable "failing" with them
+1 - Feel comfortable "failing" with them

 ...

-- Hold each other accountable - don't be ruinously empathic
+2 - Hold each other accountable - don't be ruinously empathic

 Give difficult feedback because you **care**

 ...

+3 - (reassurance)

 that fears are not what rule you

 And work through those fears and failures together.

+...

+4 -

+TODO: figure out what to say about opportunities.

 ---